magenta/magenta/magenta/pipelines/README.md

 `DAGPipeline` takes a single argument: the DAG encoded as a Python dictionary.
 The DAG specifies how data will flow via connections between pipelines.

-Each (key, value) pair is in this form, ```destination: dependencies```.
+Each (key, value) pair is in this form, ```destination: dependency```.

 Remember that the `Pipeline` object defines `input_type` and `output_type` which can be Python classes or dictionaries mapping string names to Python classes.
 Lets call these the _type signature_ of the pipeline's input and output data.
-Both the destination and dependencies have type signatures, and the rule for the DAG is that every (destination, dependencies) has the same type signature.
+Both the destination and dependency have type signatures, and the rule for the DAG is that every (destination, dependency) has the same type signature.

-Specifically, if the destination is a `Pipeline`, then `destination.input_type` must have the same type signature as dependencies.
+Specifically, if the destination is a `Pipeline`, then `destination.input_type` must have the same type signature as the dependency.

-___Break down of dependencies___
+___Break down of dependency___

+The dependency tells DAGPipeline what Pipeline's need to be run before running the destination.
 Like type signatures, a dependency can be a single object or a dictionary mapping string names to objects.
 In this case the objects are `Pipeline` instances (there is also one other allowed type, but more on that below), and not classes.

 ___Input and outputs___